amyles/coherence-workshop-handson/coherence-workshop-handson.md

 kubectl get nodes -o wide
 ```

-If this is successful and you see your workers nodes with a STATUS of 'Ready'.
+If this is successful and you see two worker nodes with a STATUS of 'Ready' in the Frankfurt cluster.
+These worker nodes are where we will deploy our Coherence application.
 Please close the 'Access Your Cluster' Window.

 We will create an environment variable whose value is the IP address of one of the nodes in the Frankfurt cluster for use later on when deploying our Coherence application.